The road to presidency was long and difficult for Andrew Jackson. Though successful, his campaign came with a price.

 Due to boredom and mounting financial difficulties at home, Jackson cut his senatorial career short.
-In 1799 he returned to Tennessee and took a well-paid position as a circuit judge on Tennessee’s Superior Court.
-This post required him to travel throughout the state, including the state capital at Knoxville.
+In 1799, he returned to Tennessee and took a well paid position as a circuit judge on Tennessee’s Superior Court.
+This post required him to travel throughout the state, including to the state capital in Knoxville.

 Strategic and Perilous Connections

 Despite Jackson’s presumed retirement from public life, he continued to correspond with important political leaders such as President Thomas Jefferson.
 He also maintained other connections of a more risky nature such as that with former Vice President Aaron Burr.
 Jackson’s friendship with Burr, who conspired to break up the U.S. for his own personal advancement, almost cost Jackson his future.
 Luckily, he realized Burr’s intentions in time to separate himself from Burr’s plot.

 “Let me hear from you occasionally.
 I am very lonesome,...without...my military family & army companions."

 Andrew Jackson to Richard Ivy Easter in 1822

 Flash forward to July 17, 1821.
 After Jackson’s success in the War of 1812, he was appointed territorial governor of Florida and took possession of it from Spain.

 From the start, Jackson disliked Florida’s climate as did his wife, Rachel.
 He quickly became disillusioned with the unending appointments and office seekers, the issues with the transition of the territory from Spain with which he had to deal and political disagreements with President Monroe’s administration.

 In November 1821, Jackson resigned his governorship citing health matters and a desire to retire from public life as his reasons.
 Jackson had a thriving plantation in Tennessee with a newly completed brick home to which both he and Rachel yearned to return and live out their lives.